Netflix/mantis/docs/docs/mantisapi/index.md

         }

 ???abstract "Example Response Format"
-    You will receive in the response the Job ID of the newly submitted Job. <span class="tbd">sample response body?</span>
+    You will receive in the response the Job ID of the newly submitted Job.
+E.g sine-test-5  <span class="tbd">sample response body?</span>

 ???info "Possible Response Codes"
     | Response Code | Reason |